youshido-php/GraphQLBundle/README.md

 composer require youshido/graphql-bundle
 ```

-Than enable bundle in your `app/AppKernel.php`
+Then enable bundle in your `app/AppKernel.php`
 ```php
 new Youshido\GraphQLBundle\GraphQLBundle(),
 ```